 Every youth must pass a livestock test for each species shown with a 60% or better EACH YEAR.
-Anyone with a learning disability should provide us with a letter from their school Special Education Teacher.
+Anyone with a learning disability should provide the Pueblo County Extension staff with a letter from their school Special Education Teacher.
 Contact the office and the appropriate arrangements will be made to take the test.

-Two opportunities will be provided for testing on: May 13, 2021 and June 8, 2021.
+Two opportunities will be provided for testing on: May 12, 2022 and June 7, 2022.
 Questions will be taken from the 4-H manuals.